LateNightProgrammer/CodingTask_Jay/README.md

 Calculator commands are not user friendly.
 Calculator functionality is not bullet proof.
 No exception handling and logging

-Variale naming conventions are not consistent.
+Variable naming conventions are not consistent.